Executive Chef Jobs in USA with Visa Sponsorship

 What degree do I need for visa sponsorship as an executive chef?

-A bachelor's degree in culinary arts, hospitality management, food science, or business administration typically supports H-1B sponsorship.
+A bachelor's degree in culinary arts, hospitality management, food science, or business administration typically supports H-1B visa sponsorship.
 Alternatively, specialized culinary certifications plus extensive experience may qualify under the three-years-experience-equals-one-year-education rule.
 Document all formal training and apprenticeships thoroughly.

 Which employers sponsor executive chefs for work visas?